Get personalized support for your family

-Overdose results when the dose taken causes suppressed breathing such that oxygen can not reach vital organs, and the body begins to shut down.
-An overdose can occur anywhere from 20 minutes to 2 hours after drug use.
+An overdose can happen when the amount ingested causes suppressed breathing in a way that oxygen can’t reach vital organs, and the body begins to shut down.
+It’s important to note that an overdose can occur anywhere from 20 minutes to 2 full hours after drug use.
 Signs of an overdose include:

 If you suspect an overdose and your loved one is unresponsive, call 911.
-If you must leave the person alone to make the call, put them in the recovery position – on their side with the bottom arm under the head and top leg crossed over the body.
+If you must leave the person alone to make the call, put them in the recovery position — on their side with the bottom arm under the head and top leg crossed over the body (see image below).
 This is to avoid aspiration if he or she vomits.
-Give the address or location and as much information as you can (i.e., unconscious, not breathing, drugs used if known, etc.)
+Give the address or location and as much information as you can (i.e., unconscious, not breathing, drugs used if known, etc.).

 Note that naloxone is only effective in the case of an opioid overdose.
-However, if you are unsure of the substance(s) involved, it is not dangerous to administer naloxone, because it is not known to cause any harm in the case of a non-opioid overdose.
-See directions below for how to properly administer.
+However, if you are unsure of the substance(s) involved, it’s best to err on the side of caution and administer it.
+Naloxone is not known to cause any harm in the case of a non-opioid overdose.
+See directions below for how to properly administer naloxone.

 Once the person is breathing on their own, place them in the recovery position until paramedics arrive.
-Comfort the person as he or she may be confused, upset and dope sick when revived.
-Do not allow them to use drugs.
+Comfort the person as he or she may be confused, upset and going through withdrawal (feeling sick from a lack of opioids if their body is dependent on them) when revived.
+Do not allow him or her to use drugs.

 Once your loved one has been stabilized, this may be an opportunity to suggest detox and treatment.
-Call the Partnership’s toll-free helpline at 1-855-DRUGFREE to speak with a trained counselor and begin getting the help your family needs.
+Contact the Partnership’s free Parent helpline to speak with a trained counselor and begin getting the help your family needs.